Puritan exorcism

 Puritan exorcism was the use of exorcism by Puritan ministers.
 The demonology of Puritans was not unusual within the Early Modern demonology of Protestants, but the use of ritual and prayer in exorcism was more distinctive.
-The Church of England did not recognise the ritual of exorcism, while the Roman Catholic Church commonly did so.
-Some radical Puritan ministers performed exorcisms; but some leading Puritan writers, such as William Perkins, opposed the ritual, while accepting the underlying theories, for example about witchcraft.
+The Church of England did not recognise the ritual of exorcism.
+Some Puritan ministers performed exorcisms; but some leading Puritan writers, such as William Perkins, opposed the ritual, while accepting the underlying theories, for example about witchcraft.

 The term Protestant dispossession is also used, which allows for the differences from Catholic practice.
 There are a number of well-documented cases.
 John Darrell had a career as an exorcist spanning about 15 years; others were Robert Balsom, John Foxe, Edward Nyndge, and Richard Rothwell.

 Cessationist view and its alternative

 Orthodox for the Church of England, and more broadly for followers of the Protestant Reformation, was that the cessation of miracles after the apostolic times ruled out the resort to exorcism or casting out of devils.
 The Book of Common Prayer from 1552 made no mention of it.
 On the other hand, a general Calvinist pattern might be applied, of thoughtful investigation of an "affliction" attributed to God, prayer and fasting, and a minister ultimately commanding a spirit to leave the afflicted person's body.
 This procedure was accepted by some who would reject completely Catholic priestly exorcism.